अनुवाद Übersetzen sie

 Stationery.

-The following are from 1/- Telegraph forms (cancels dated August 1892).
+The following are from 1/- Telegraph forms (known cancels dated in 1892).

 Comments, criticisms, information or suggestions are always welcome.